jnnjogu/Aviation_accidents_risk_assessment/README.md

 NB: _Weighted Risk Score: All factors combined into a final score to rank aircraft safety objectively._

 Operational Aspects that influence accidents
-We also looked at the operational aspects that might be contributing to the
+We also looked at the operational aspects that might be contributing to the number of accidents witnessed.

 # Results
 ### Accidents timeline for Aircraft models

 ![alt text](plots/Accidents_timeline.png)
 From the timeline generated we can see that the CESSNA and the PIPER have had more recent accidents than the rest, they have also had the most total historical accidents.